jameslholcombe/image-id/README.md

   Image ID
 </h1>

 Get image recognition software and Google's Tensorflow set up on your own computer!
+The live website can be found [here](https://image-id.netlify.app/).

 ## 🚀 Quick start